-Your Access to Higher Education Diploma will be made up of a number of units, each of which will require you to complete an assignment.
+After each graded and ungraded unit there will be an assignment which needs to be completed and submitted online to your assessor for marking.
 You'll find 'assessment planners' included within the course materials for each unit; these are designed to help you to complete the relevant assignment.
-Your personal tutor will be responsible for marking your assignments and giving you with feedback about the work you've produced, and how you can improve.
+Your assessor will be responsible for marking your assignments and giving you with feedback about the work you've produced, and how you can improve.